dorogoy/zipline-mcp/README.md

 - "Create a public folder named 'Shared Files'"
 - "Add a new folder with the name 'Projects'"
 - "Create a folder named 'Archive' and make it private"
+- "Edit folder 'folder123' to rename it to 'New Documents'"
+- "Update folder 'folder456' to make it public and allow uploads"
+- "Add file 'file789' to folder 'folder123'"
+- "Change folder 'folder789' to be private and disable uploads"
+- "Rename folder 'folder456' to 'Archive' and make it public"

 ### Sandbox Path Resolution